nathanpeck/ecs-patterns-vitepress/pattern/public-facing-web-ecs-ec2-cloudformation/index.md

 - A static HTML website, perhaps hosted by an NGINX or Apache webserver container
 - A dynamically generated web app, perhaps served by a Node.js process
 - An API service intended for the public to access
-- An edge service which needs to make many outbound requests to other services or API's on the public internet
+- An edge service which needs to make many outbound requests, or high bandwidth connections, to other services or API's on the public internet

 ::: warning
 This pattern is not well suited for:

-- A private internal service
+- A private internal API service
-- An application that has strict networking security requirements
+- An application that has very strict networking security requirements

-For the above use cases instead consider using the [AWS VPC version of this pattern, designed for private services](worker-ecs-ec2-cloudformation).
+For the above use cases instead consider using the [AWS VPC version of this pattern, designed for private API services](public-facing-api-ecs-ec2-cloudformation).
 :::

 #### Architecture